Find a Registered Dental Hygienist

 • Patients/clients who self-induce vomiting should be counselled not to brush immediately after purging (and to wait at least 40 minutes).
 Instead, they should be advised to rinse with a baking soda solution to neutralize the effects of stomach acid.
 Tap water rinsing is less desirable, because it reduces the protective nature of saliva.

-• The dental hygienist should emphasize that purging damage to the teeth is permanent, and suggestions to reduce further damage (such as wearing a mouth guard during regurgitation) offer only interim solutions to minimize enamel loss the definitive way to stop further damage is to cease continual regurgitation.
+• The dental hygienist should emphasize that purging damage to the teeth is permanent, and suggestions to reduce further damage (such as wearing a mouth guard during regurgitation) offer only interim solutions to minimize enamel loss.
+The definitive way to stop further damage is to cease continual regurgitation.

 • Xerostomia should be managed as required.